Haskkor/virtual-pet/README.md

     * Base score happiness    ->       3
         * Increase by 1 when petted or played with
         * Decrease by 1 when grounded
+        * Decrease by 2 every 30 minutes if the light is off when awake
-        * Decrease by 1 when hunger is at 3 or below every 30 minutes
+        * Decrease by 1 when hunger is at 3 or higher every 30 minutes
         * Decrease by 1 when sickness is at 3 or higher every 30 minutes
+        * Decrease by 1 every hour if the light is not off when sleeping    -> TODO
         * Decreased by 1 every 2 hour
             * Every 30 minutes when baby or old
-        * Decrease by 1 every hour if the light is not off when sleeping
-        * Decrease by 2 every 30 minutes if the light is off when awake
 * SICKNESS
     * Base score sickness     ->       0
         * Every 30 minutes spent with dejection increase by 1